Slow Cooker Buffalo Chicken

 • Looking for a heartier option?
 Spoon it over baked potatoes, mashed potatoes, or even baked sweet potatoes for a delicious twist.

-• For a simple, satisfying meal, serve it over steamed white rice or toss it with cooked pasta.
+• Full Meal: Serve it over steamed white rice or toss it with cooked pasta.

-• If you’re keeping it low-carb, enjoy it on its own with celery sticks and ranch, or pile it onto lettuce wraps or a low-carb tortilla.
+• Low Carb: Enjoy it on its own with celery sticks and ranch, or pile it onto lettuce wraps or a low-carb tortilla.

 You can make buffalo chicken into a meal-prep freezer meal!
 Before cooking, place the entire recipe in a freezer bag.
 Freeze for up to three months.
 When ready to cook, thaw and follow the recipe as written.